seanhealy/commenter/README.md

 # Install dependencies
 npm install

-# Run typescript
-npm run build

 # Run the bot
 npm start
 ```

 ## Contributing

-If you have suggestions for how commenter could be improved, or want to report a bug, open an issue!
+If you have suggestions for how walter-harriman could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).